matthiasmullie/mullie.eu/_posts/2014-12-06-5-things-remote-working-taught-me-about-productivity.md

 layout: post
 title: 5 things remote working taught me about productivity
 image: productivity.png
 description: Since I started working remotely, now almost 3 years ago, I've learned a thing or two about my productivity.
-While not necessarily a direct result of working remotely, it sure helped me realize how to work more efficiently.
-tags: [productivity, remote]
+The remote aspect forced us to rethink how we deal with time & communication
 ---

 Since I started working remotely, now almost 3 years ago, I've learned a thing or two about my productivity.
-While not necessarily a direct result of working remotely, it sure helped me realize how to work more efficiently.
+These lessons are not necessarily tied to working remotely per se, they'll also apply in a traditional working environment.
+The remote aspect just forced us to rethink how we deal with time & communication.

 <!-- more -->